 Alissa Quart is the Executive Director of the Economic Hardship Reporting Project and the author of four non-fiction books including the acclaimed Squeezed: Why Our Families Can’t Afford America, Branded: The Buying and Selling of Teenagers, and Republic of Outsiders as well as two poetry books, most recently Thoughts and Prayers.
 Her journalism appears regularly in The New York Times and The Guardian among many publications.
 She has received an Emmy and a Nieman fellowship among other honors and has taught journalism at Brown University and elsewhere.

 George Lozano has a degree in International Studies from the School of International Service at American University, where he concentrated on sociocultural conflict and transnational organized crime.
-He is a Hispanic Scholarship Fund Scholar and an open-source intelligence researcher of far-right terrorism in the United States and Europe.
+He is a Hispanic Scholarship Fund Scholar and an open-source information researcher of far-right violent extremism.

 Deborah Jian Lee is an award-winning journalist, radio producer and author of Rescuing Jesus: How People of Color, Women and Queer Christians are Reclaiming Evangelicalism.
 She has worked as a staff reporter for the Associated Press, taught journalism at Columbia University, and contributed to Foreign Policy, Slate, Playboy, TIME, WBEZ, WNYC and many others.
 She was named a finalist for the Livingston Awards and won a Newswomen’s Club of New York Front Page Award.

 Jordan Levy is a writer and audio producer born and raised in New Jersey.
 With degrees in Journalism and Music from Rutgers University, he aims to produce and assist journalism that engages with critical social issues.
 He has worked as an intern at n+1 and is currently a social media intern at The New Republic.